-Having security cameras installed in your business not only can help solve crime, they go a long way towards preventing it too.
+Having security cameras installed in your business can not only help solve crime, they can also go a long way towards preventing it, too.
 Find out more about why you should consider adding surveillance cameras to your security system.

 As I write this, the Philadelphia Police and other law enforcement agencies are aggressively hunting a suspected cop killer named John Lewis.

 The police believe Lewis, 21, walked into a Dunkin’ Donuts shop in Philadelphia on October 31st and drew a gun on the clerk behind the counter.
 We know this not only from the witnesses’ accounts, but we can also vividly view the robbery from the store’s surveillance cameras.

 The cameras’ footage clearly show that as the hold up was progressing, Philadelphia Police officer Charles “Chuck” Cassidy walked into the store.
 The robber shot the officer, left the store and then calmly reentered the store and took the fallen officer’s firearm before leaving and driving off.

 Officer Cassidy died in the hospital the following day.
 He was 54.
 Thankfully, Dunkin’ Donuts’ surveillance cameras enabled the police to quickly identify Cassidy’s killer.